fdschmidt93/telescope-egrepify.nvim/README.md

 ## Features

 - Extensible prefix-based CLI parsing for `ripgrep`, e.g. by default `#md,lua sorter` would look for sorter in files with `md` or `lua` extensions
-- Custom entry maker to parse `ripgrep` json to separate filenames as "section titles", configure line and column numbers, and perform accurate line highlighting
+- Custom entry maker to parse `ripgrep` json to separate filenames as "section titles" (inspired by [consult.el](https://github.com/minad/consult)), configure line and column numbers, and perform accurate line highlighting
 - Usable defaults the author likes like `AND` operator for tokens in prompt

 ## Motivation